dontcry2013/dontcry2013.github.io/source/_posts/android-webview-change-header.md

 }
 ```

-* distingush the different request from Get to Post by use this fuction and could be used to identify some differences about AJAX .
+* distinguish the different request from Get to Post by use this function and could be used to identify some differences about AJAX .

 ## Problems

-the webpage which I tended to modify actually did not rendered by the android browser, they are just some html raw characters, which is not a successfull experiment apparently, and I will keep looking for the reasons and if success I'll refresh this blog.
+the webpage which I tended to modify actually did not rendered by the android browser, they are just some html raw characters, which is not a successfully experiment apparently, and I will keep looking for the reasons and if success I'll refresh this blog.